-- o The Audit Committee assists the Supervisory Board on the Fund's valuations, controls, and financial reporting.
-Members of the Audit Committee are not separately remunerated for their work on the committee. - o The Compliance Committee discusses and approves the regular reports of TCX's External Compliance Officer and generally considers and advises the Supervisory Board on compliance issues arising from time to time.
-Members of the Compliance Committee are not separately remunerated for their work on the committee. - The Remuneration and Nominations Committee provides the Supervisory Board with non-binding advice regarding the variable Performance Fee payable to the Fund Manager, as well as other specific advice requested by the Supervisory Board from time to time, including the nomination of candidates to become Supervisory Board members, as part of the Board's succession planning.
-Members of the Remuneration Committee are not separately remunerated for their work on the committee. - o The Risk Oversight Committee was appointed by the Supervisory Board effective 1 January 2018 to oversee the day-to-day risk management activities of RISKCO and advise and otherwise assist the Supervisory Board in ensuring sound integrated risk management.
+- The Audit Committee assists the Supervisory Board on the Fund's valuations, controls, and financial reporting.
+Members of the Audit Committee are not separately remunerated for their work on the committee. - The Compliance Committee discusses and approves the regular reports of TCX's External Compliance Officer and generally considers and advises the Supervisory Board on compliance issues arising from time to time.
+Members of the Compliance Committee are not separately remunerated for their work on the committee. - The Remuneration and Nominations Committee provides the Supervisory Board with non-binding advice regarding the variable Performance Fee payable to the Fund Manager , as well as other specific advice requested by the Supervisory Board from time to time, including the nomination of candidates to become Supervisory Board members, as part of the Board's succession planning.
+Members of the Remuneration Committee are not separately remunerated for their work on the committee. - The Risk Oversight Committee oversees the day-to-day risk management activities of RISKCO and advises and otherwise assists the Supervisory Board in ensuring sound integrated risk management.
 Members of the Risk Oversight Committee are not separately remunerated for their work on the committee.